City of Ottawa grader turned and overtook cyclist in fatal collision, witness says | CBC News

 "Paint won't protect you from an out-of-control car," he said.

-A draft version of city's Transportation Master Plan update proposes bike lanes on North River Road, north of Stevens Avenue.
+A draft version of the city's Transportation Master Plan update proposes bike lanes on North River Road north of Stevens Avenue, which is just north of Donald.

-Zlatko Krstulic, a transportation planner at the City of Ottawa, said in an email projects in that plan are undergoing public consultations, with approval expected in early 2023.
+Zlatko Krstulic, a transportation planner at the City of Ottawa, said in an email that projects in the master plan are in the public consultation stage, with approval expected in early 2023.